APR Vs. APY: What’s The Difference And How Do They Affect Your Mortgage?

 There are other situations when you may see APR applied, and most of them involve credit, like car loans and credit cards.
 Certain lending institutions like to use APR as a promotional offer to persuade borrowers.
 You might have a 0% APR period at the start, but there will be a high-interest fee for any remaining balance once it’s over.
-Institutions can also decide what fees to include in the APR.
+Financial institutions, like credit unions, banks or credit card companies can also decide what fees to include in the APR.

 It’s best to get a breakdown of what your APR includes.
 That way, you can accurately compare it to other options.
 Generally, the larger the difference between the APR and interest rate, the greater the loan expense.

 Keep in mind that your credit score can also influence your APR.
 The lower the score, the higher the APR will be on your loan.